delleshkarthik/Devops-todo-app/README.md

 ![png](https://github.com/delleshkarthik/Devops-todo-app/blob/main/46a739df-344e-4d8c-99a6-0947d1893187.jpg?raw=true)

 ### **3️⃣ Connect to EC2 via SSH and in**
-1.Once your EC2 instance is running execute the build commands 2.setup git ssh keys
+1.Once your EC2 instance is running execute the build commands.
+2.setup git ssh keys .
-3.goto your publicips:8080 for jenkins
+3.goto your publicips:8080 for jenkins .
-4.setup jenkins
+4.setup jenkins.